mmistakes/minimal-mistakes/_posts/2019-06-03-Digital-Transformations-Org-Changes.md

 ---
-title: DRAFT Digital Transformations Necessitate Org Changes
+title: DRAFT How to Execute a Smooth Digital Transformations
 category: "Digital Transformation"
 tag: ["Organization", "Agile", "Design Sprints", "Conway's law"]
+toc: true
 ---

 Aside from the tech giants, established corporations have achieved success without ever depending on their ability to write (good, user-centered) software fast and efficiently.
 And even seemingly very technologically competent and customer-centric organizations such as Sony, Blackberry, and Nokia have failed in good part due to poor delivery of digital products.
 Delivering products they did, but not ones that met the user experience demanded by the market.